Documentation

 Trade CountTotal number of trades executed

-Advanced statistics include annual/monthly returns, standard deviation, Calmar ratio, average win/loss size, consecutive win/loss streaks, and a monthly returns heatmap.
+Advanced statistics include CAGR and total return, annual/monthly returns, Sortino, Calmar and Ulcer ratios, downside and annualised volatility, buy-&-hold return and alpha, total and per-trade commission (cost drag), expectancy with a t-statistic and 95% confidence interval, average win/loss size, consecutive win/loss streaks, and a monthly returns heatmap.

 Charts